Tabletop Games with AR

 Apart from that, it can also help bring adult friends together for a game.
 After all, board games (or tabletop games for that matter) aren’t just for children.

 People might want to use a family game nights as a way to get away from all the digital media for once.
 Also, board games have a long tradition and disrupting the market could be challenging.

 Digital-analogue hybrid board games offer a very high fun-factor, especially for children.
 And not only that, but they can also be very attractive to adults.

-With Tilt Five, the whole game happens in AR.
+With Tilt Five, the entire game happens in AR.
 Unlike most other solutions, there is no real board, no real playing pieces.

-The paper "Augmented Reality for Board Games" by Austrian students explains an approach to augment a game of Monopoly.
+The paper "Augmented Reality for Board Games" by Austrian students explains an approach to augmenting a game of Monopoly.